Drew Maggi: Pittsburgh Pirates (second stint)

 On August 3, 2022, the Phillies traded Maggi to the Pittsburgh Pirates in exchange for cash considerations.
 He finished the year with the Triple-A Indianapolis Indians, playing in 28 games and compiling a .219/.276/.323 slash line with no home runs, eight RBIs, and eight stolen bases.
 He elected free agency following the season on November 10.

 On December 20, 2022, Maggi re-signed with the Pirates organization on a minor league deal.
 He was assigned to the Double-A Altoona Curve to begin the year, playing in eight games and going 6-for-31 with three RBIs and one stolen base.
 On April 23, Maggi had his contract selected to the major-league active roster.
 He made his major league debut against the Los Angeles Dodgers on April 26 after 1,154 games in the minor leagues and 3,846 at-bats, where he pinch-hit for Andrew McCutchen, striking out.
 He was welcomed to the batter's box by a standing ovation from the Pirates fans, who were chanting his name.
 Home plate umpire, Jeff Nelson, allowed Maggi some time to soak in the moment.
 His debut at-bat started with a 0–1 count after he swung at his first pitch knocking a ball foul deep into the left field stands before ultimately striking out on a ball in the dirt.

 The following day, he started at third base, making his fielding debut.
 Maggi made his first major league assist when he fielded an Austin Barnes groundball and threw to first, ending the top half of the seventh inning.
 He was replaced in the top of the ninth, ending his first career MLB start going 0–3.
 Maggi collected his first MLB hit, an RBI single off of Hobie Harris versus the Washington Nationals, on April 29, 2023.

 On May 5, the Pirates removed Maggi from the 40-man roster and sent him outright to Double-A Altoona.
 In 36 games for Altoona, he struggled to a .181/.257/.221 with no home runs and 10 RBI.
 On July 23, Maggi was released by the Pirates organization.

 Staten Island FerryHawks

 On May 19, 2024, Maggi signed with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
 In 29 games for the FerryHawks, he batted .235/.301/.343 with three home runs, 15 RBI, and four stolen bases.

 Detroit Tigers

 On June 27, 2024, Maggi signed a minor league contract with the Detroit Tigers organization.
 In 40 appearances for the Triple–A Toledo Mud Hens, he batted .225/.287/.405 with five home runs and 12 RBI.
 Maggi elected free agency following the season on November 4.

 Staten Island FerryHawks (second stint)

 On April 8, 2025, Maggi signed with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
+He made 87 appearances for the FerryHawks, batting .249/.342/.381 with seven home runs, 28 RBI, and four stolen bases.